Leo Paquette: Biography

-He was born on July 15, 1934 to parents Armand and Clarice with roots in Quebec (great-grandfather Edmund was born in Contrecoeur, Quebec) and he received his B.S. degree from Holy Cross College in 1956 and his Ph.D. in Organic Chemistry from the Massachusetts Institute of Technology in 1959 with Professor Norman Allan Nelson.
-After serving as a research associate at the Upjohn Company from 1959 to 1963, he joined the faculty of Ohio State University.
-He was promoted to full professor in 1969 and was named Distinguished University Professor in 1987.
-Paquette was elected a member of the National Academy of Sciences in 1984, and was the founding editor of the Electronic Encyclopedia of Reagents for Organic Synthesis (e-EROS).
+Paquette was born on July 15, 1934, in Worcester, Massachusetts.
+He received a Bachelor of Science (B.S.) in 1956 from the College of the Holy Cross and a Ph.D. in organic chemistry from the Massachusetts Institute of Technology in 1959, under the supervision of Norman Allan Nelson.
+After serving as a research associate at the Upjohn Company from 1959 to 1963, he joined the faculty of Ohio State University (OSU) where he mentored approximately 150 doctoral students, 300 postdoctoral associates, and countless masters students and undergraduates.

+Paquette was promoted to full professor at OSU in 1969 and was named Distinguished University Professor in 1987.
+He was elected a member of the National Academy of Sciences in 1984, and was the founding editor of the Electronic Encyclopedia of Reagents for Organic Synthesis (e-EROS).

-Paquette is perhaps best known for achieving the first total synthesis of the Platonic solid dodecahedrane.
+Paquette is best known for achieving the first total synthesis of the Platonic solid dodecahedrane.
+He authored over 1300 peer-reviewed papers, 38 book chapters, and 17 books.
+He also lectured at various institutions both domestically and internationally.